DistributedCollective/Zero_liquidator/README.md

 All relevant information about how the liquidation system on Zero works can be found here https://github.com/DistributedCollective/zero

+Whenever the price drops the bot retrieves a list of troves with a collateral ratio below 110%.
+If collateral is below 110% the trove (or many of them) can be liquidated.
+The bot calls the liquidate function on the troveManager contract and sends the list of collected addresses as parameter.

+To be competitive against other liquidators and to assure the transaction is included in the mempool even if the network is under high load, dynamic gas prices are implemented.
+They are based on a profit estimation and the current state of the mempool.

 To set the protocol addresses go to packages/lib-ethers/deployments/default/mainnet.json

 ## Testing